rickb777/sqlgen2/README.md

 See the [demo](https://github.com/rickb777/sqlgen2/tree/master/demo) directory for examples.
 Look in the generated files `*_sql.go` and the hand-crafted files (`hook.go`, `issue.go`, `user.go`).

+## Status

+This module has been archived.
+No further development is anticipated.

 ## Features

 * Auto-generates DAO-style table-support code for SQL databases.